learninglab-dev/logic-oracle/README.md

 'D' | Dragon | the truth, except in the presence of a Knight 'M' | Monk | whatever they wish*

-*Currently, this implemented by returning a random choice of `true` or `false` when a Monk is asked a question.
+*Currently, this implemented by returning a random choice of `true` or `false` when a Monk is asked a question, but we hope to add craftier monks soon!